 Secure the Gloo Platform components and Gloo custom resources.

-Gloo Platform sets up a management server and agent per workload cluster, along with other management components such as the Gloo UI, external auth, and rate limiting servers.
-These management components are shared by licensed gateway, mesh, and network products that help you secure and manage L3-L7 traffic across your apps.
+Gloo Platform sets up one control plane, which includes management components such as the management server, Gloo UI, external auth, and rate limiting servers.
+One Gloo agent is deployed to each workload cluster that is registered with the contrpl plane.
+These Gloo components are shared by licensed Gateway, Mesh, and Network products that help you secure and manage L3-L7 traffic across your apps.
 For more information, see Architecture.

 Gloo management server and agent

 By default, communication between the Gloo management server and agent is secured via mutual TLS in a relay setup.
 Gloo uses self-signed certificates, but you can provide your own signed certificates and use a certificate manager for production-level security.
 Each agent runs in a separate cluster that has its own Istio service mesh.
 To federate trust across clusters, you configure a root trust policy in the management cluster.

 Set up authentication and authorization (AuthN/AuthZ) for the Gloo UI by using OpenID Connect (OIDC) and Kubernetes role-based access control (RBAC).
 The Gloo API server has its own external auth service built in.
 This way, you can manage external auth for the Gloo UI separately from the external auth that you set up for your apps.

 For more information, see Set up external auth for the Gloo UI.

 You can optionally deploy the Gloo Platform external auth and rate limiting servers.
 Instead of deploying these instances in the same namespace as your management and agent components, create a separate namespace such as

 gloo-addons.
 Then, you can enable Istio injection on that namespace so that communication is secured by mTLS.